Why Do I Cry When I Poop?

 Some people do have such a sense of actual relief that they might tear up from having a relaxed bowel movement.
 The process of evacuating and relieving that actual pressure can sometimes cause that to happen.

-That may be especially true if you really have bowel issues, to begin with, including difficulty defecating or — the opposite — extreme urgency that makes waiting even a few seconds to go a challenge.
+That may be especially true if you have bowel issues, to begin with, including difficulty defecating or — the opposite — extreme urgency that makes waiting even a few seconds to go a challenge.

 Even though poop-criers say they’re not really welling up because of constipation, we still have to have that talk, because it can get really bad enough that it can actually make you cry.